 Amazon Webstore was intended to become a perfect solution for small/middle-size businesses.
 For $79 a month + sales charges, typically between 2.1% and 2.9%, merchants were offered to create a “quick to design, simple to build and easy to manage full-featured e-Commerce store using Amazon’s technology”.

 Apparently, Amazon couldn’t create an appealing product for e-retailers.
-During its operational years, it gathered only a few hundred active users, while Amazon Webstore alternatives attracted hundreds of thousands.
+During its operational years, it gathered only a limited number of active users, while Shopify and BigCommerce alternatives attracted hundreds of thousands.

 In addition to that, many users reported less-than-positive experiences of platform’s usage.
 According to its clients, Amazon Webstore had been way too “amazonish”, expensive and a bit functionally outdated.
-The result of such a state of affairs became evident in early 2015, with a notice on its official website announcing its closure:
+The result of such a state of affairs became evident by late 2015, with a notice on its official website announcing its closure:

 The Reasons of Amazon Webstore Closing